fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_6.md

 **[pytest]**
 python_classes= _*TestTest**Suite_

-Chapter 6.
+Lab 6.
 Configuration • 122

 This enables us to name classes like this: